open-risk/equinox/docs/source/description.rst

 ~~~~~~~~~~~~~~~~

 Reports are the primary means to disseminate results of analyses outside the Equinox environment.
 The **Reporting App** is the primary means of generating reports.

+Two additional groups of applications play an auxiliary role

+- Reference: Supporting the collection and management of reference data sets
+- Provenance: Supporting the keeping track of provenance information for certain critical data elements